kevenv/kevenv.github.io/templates/blog/bmp_format.md

 - `BITMAPV4HEADER` : extends info header to support color spaces
 - `BITMAPV5HEADER` : extends v4 header to support ICC color profiles

-We will only handle `BITMAPINFOHEADER` as it the most common by far.
+We will only handle `BITMAPINFOHEADER` as it is the most common by far.

 Since we assume that the image is 24-bpp uncompressed: